 Advantage and disadvantage of the “DevSecOps” buzzword

-DevSecOps is a buzzword, obviously, but it is a useful one because of three powerful concepts: 1) The mindset of continuously improving security, 2) its footing in the strong DevOps movement and 3) its promise of increased efficiency through test automation.
+DevSecOps is a buzzword, obviously.
+However, it’s a useful one because of three powerful elements: 1) A mindset of continuously improving security, 2) it strongly relates to the DevOps movement and 3) it promises efficiency increases through security testing automation.

-Its footing in the DevOps movement is an invaluable advantage for promoting Application Security: If you are using DevOps, and many do, then it is very difficult to argue against DevSecOps.
+The footing in the DevOps movement is a priceless advantage for promoting Application Security: If you are using DevOps, and many do, then it’s very difficult to argue against DevSecOps.

-However, there is also an issue.
+However, there is another issue.
 The problem with DevSecOps is … DevSecOps.
 It’s a terrible name to begin with – even for many who spearhead what it stands for, including myself.
-It lacks a good definition and furthermore suffers from the current hype happening in the arena of agile development which is full of misunderstandings and buzzwords.
+It lacks a good definition and furthermore suffers from the hype in the arena of agile development which is full of misunderstandings and buzzwords.